-This Prospectus may not be distributed in the United States of America.
-The distribution of this Prospectus and the offering of the shares may also be subject to restrictions in other legal systems.
+This Sales Prospectus is confidential, must be returned upon request, and may not be distributed in the United States of America without the consent of the Investment Company.
+The distribution of this Sales Prospectus and the offering of the shares may also be subject to restrictions in other legal systems.

-Investors that are considered "restricted persons" as defined in Rule 5130 of the Financial Industry Regulatory Authority in the United States (FINRA Rule 5130) must report their holdings in the subfunds to the Management Company without delay.
+Investors that are considered "restricted persons" as defined in Rule 5130 of the United States' Financial Industry Regulatory Authority (FINRA Rule 5130) must report their holdings in the sub-funds to the Management Company without delay.

-This Prospectus may be used for sales purposes only by persons who possess an explicit written permit from the Company (either directly or indirectly via correspondingly commissioned sales agents).
-Information or representations by third parties that are not contained in this Sales Prospectus or in the documents have not been authorized by the Company.
+This Sales Prospectus may be used for sales purposes only by persons who possess an explicit written permit from the Investment Company (either directly or indirectly via correspondingly commissioned sales agents).
+Information or representations by third parties that are not contained in this Sales Prospectus or in the documents have not been authorized by the Investment Company.